miranda0129/VMM/README.md

 # VMM
 Command line argument: ./a.out addresses.txt

-The C program created by myself and a few classmates, is a virtual memory manager that we made for a class project.
+The C program created by myself and a few classmates, is a virtual memory manager that we made for our operating systems final project.
 The program translates logical addresses to physical addresses (for a virtual address space of 2^16 bytyes)

 Logical addresses are contained in addresses.txt
 A TLB is used along with a page table